PLN-team/pyPLNmodels/README.md

 ```

 ### Fit the fastPLNPCA model
+The numerical complexity is linear with respect to the number of genes p.
 To fit the ```fastPLNPCA``` object, you first need to declare the number of PCs you want, and then you can fit the object:

 ```